ArielGolan/UIKitApp/README.md

 ## Lessons Learned

-In this app I learned how tow work with elements:
+In this app I learned how to work with elements:

 - UISegmentedControl
 - UISlider